scrapy/scrapy/docs/topics/loaders.rst

 It's worth noticing that processors are just callable objects, which are called with the data to be parsed, and return a parsed value.
 So you can use any function as input or output processor.
-They only requirement is that they must accept one (and only one) positional argument, which will be an iterator.
+The only requirement is that they must accept one (and only one) positional argument, which will be an iterator.

 .. note:: Both input and output processors must receive an iterator as their